Henry Mouzon

 Henry Mouzon II (May 18, 1741 – August 25, 1807) was a colonial-era American patriot and civil engineer.
-He prepared the definitive survey of the North and South Carolina Colonies prior to the start of the American Revolutionary War.
 He served as an officer of the Continental Line and as a militia officer in Francis Marion's Brigade, where he distinguished himself in the Battle of Black Mingo.

 Early life

 Mouzon’ s family was of French Huguenot ancestry.
 His parents were William Henry Mouzon, I (born 1713) and Anne Videau.
 The family immigrated to Mouzon, South Carolina which is located in present-day Williamsburg County.
 Their son William Henry II was born on May 18, 1741, at the Mouzon Plantation.
 William Henry II spoke fluent French.
 Following his father's death in 1749, eight-year-old Henry II was sent to France to further his education.